Charlie Chaplin: Travels, Paulette Goddard and Modern Times

 City Lights had been a success, but Chaplin was unsure if he could make another picture without dialogue.
-He remained convinced that sound would not work in his films, but was also "obsessed by a depressing fear of being old-fashioned".
+He remained convinced that sound would not be compatible with his films, but was also "obsessed by a depressing fear of being old-fashioned".
 In this state of uncertainty, early in 1931, the comedian decided to take a holiday and ended up travelling for 16 months.
 (Note: Chaplin left the United States on 31 January 1931, and returned on 10 June 1932.)
 He spent months travelling Western Europe, including extended stays in France and Switzerland, and spontaneously decided to visit Japan.

 The day after he arrived in Japan, Prime Minister Inukai Tsuyoshi was assassinated by ultra-nationalists in the May 15 Incident.
 The group's original plan had been to provoke a war with the United States by assassinating Chaplin at a welcome reception organised by the prime minister, but the plan had been foiled due to delayed public announcement of the event's date.